-The exact cause of diabetic nephropathy is unknown, but various postulated mechanisms are hyperglycemia (causing hyperfiltration and renal injury), advanced glycosylation products, and activation of cytokines.
+The exact cause of diabetic nephropathy is unknown, but various postulated mechanisms are hyperglycemia (causing hyperfiltration and renal injury), advanced glycation products, and activation of cytokines.
 Many investigators now agree that diabetes is an autoimmune disorder, with overlapping pathophysiologies contributing to both type 1 and type 2 diabetes; and recent research highlights the pivotal role of innate immunity (toll-like receptors) and regulatory T-cells (Treg).

-Hyperglycemia increases the expression of transforming growth factor-beta (TGF-beta) in the glomeruli and of matrix proteins specifically stimulated by this cytokine.
-TGF-beta and vascular endothelial growth factor (VEGF) may contribute to the cellular hypertrophy, enhanced collagen synthesis, and vascular changes observed in persons with diabetic nephropathy.[1, 2] Hyperglycemia also may activate protein kinase C, which may contribute to renal disease and other vascular complications of diabetes.
+Hyperglycemia also increases the expression of transforming growth factor-β (TGF-β) in the glomeruli and of matrix proteins, specifically stimulated by this cytokine.
+TGF-β and vascular endothelial growth factor (VEGF) may contribute to the cellular hypertrophy and enhanced collagen synthesis and may induce the vascular changes observed in persons with diabetic nephropathy.[6, 7] Hyperglycemia also may activate protein kinase C, which may contribute to renal disease and other vascular complications of diabetes.

 Familial or perhaps even genetic factors also play a role.
 Certain ethnic groups, particularly African Americans, persons of Hispanic origin, and American Indians, may be particularly disposed to renal disease as a complication of diabetes.